Back to Blog

 Method Category 1: Mental Math Approaches

-The advantage: Always available, no tools needed The disadvantage: Requires concentration and is often inaccurate
+The advantage: It's always with you, no tools needed.
+The disadvantage: Requires concentration and can be surprisingly inaccurate.

 The 10% Rule